 Want to see more examples from this industry?
 You can always browse our manufacturing video production page!

 Altering the viewer’s perspective can often be a useful tool for introducing new concepts.
 The natural instinct is to sell a product or service directly from your business’ perspective.
 Whilst you know the benefits of choosing your brand better than anyone, sometimes it can be more disarming to hear from an alternative point of view to advocate what’s on offer.

 In their Living a Richer Life video, global homestay moguls, Airbnb, turn the spotlight onto the hosts that open up their homes to visiting travellers for them to share their experiences.
 We learn about their motivations for becoming a host and how this impacts their daily lives for the better.
 This video connects on a human level.
 You want to meet these people and explore their homes and cities, which is exactly the reaction Airbnb set out to provoke.

 As consumers, we’re constantly bombarded with marketing messages.
 In many ways, we’ve become immune to blatant brand campaigns.
 What we’ll never be averse to though is a great human story.
 A corporate video that teases out authentic human-interest stories can connect with us on an instinctive level.
 If you have passionate brand advocates, try featuring them in your video to promote your wares for you.

 These 10 best corporate videos demonstrate distinctive techniques for capturing the audience’s attention.
 Whether it’s through sense of humour, clever pacing or a devastatingly simple idea, these companies have managed to harness the power of video to get their point across.

 There is much you can take from their innovative approaches.
-You might even choose to take a mixture of their ingredients to produce your own memorable corporate video.
+You might even choose to take a mixture of their ingredients for your own memorable corporate video production.
 And who knows, we may well be featuring your video next time!

-Check out our ‘20 Awesome Explainer Video Examples (2018)’ blog for more examples of corporate videos that bossed the brief.
+Check out our ‘60+ Awesome Explainer Video Examples’ blog for more examples of corporate videos that bossed the brief.